-Introduction 3 Background 3 Purpose of this guide 3 How to use this guide 3 1.
-Checklists for use across all technical assistance 4 1.1 Landscape analysis 4 1.2 Participation of stakeholders in consultations, meetings and workshops 5 2.
-Checklists for specific types of technical assistance 6 2.1 Nutrition data and evidence generation for informed decision-making 6 2.2 Supporting the nutrition enabling environment (legislation, policies, plans, guidelines) 2.3 Nutrition costing, budgeting and financial tracking 8 2.4 Strengthening functional capacity of SUN Focal Points, organizational development, and institutional development 9 2.5 Effective operationalization and delivery of multi-sectoral nutrition plans1 0 Additional resources1 1
+Introduction Background3 Purpose of this guide3 How to use this guide 1.
+Guidelines for use across all technical assistance 4 1.1 Landscape analysis 4 1.2 Participation of stakeholders in consultations, meetings, and workshops 5 2.
+Guidelines for specific types of technical assistance 2.1 Nutrition data and evidence generation for informed decision-making 2.2 Supporting the nutrition enabling environment (legislation, policies, plans, guidelines) 2.3 Nutrition costing, budgeting and financial tracking 2.4 Functional capacity-strengthening of SUN Focal Points, organizational development, and institutional development 2.5 Effective operationalization and delivery of multi-sectoral nutrition plans10 Additional resources

 This guidance document was created with support from UK Aid, under the Technical Assistance for Nutrition (TAN) project.
-Through TAN, Nutrition International (NI) provides technical assistance (TA) to select member countries of the Scaling Up Nutrition (SUN) Movement and to the SUN Movement Secretariat, to support effective scale-up of nutrition.
+Through TAN, Nutrition International (NI) provides technical assistance (TA) to select countries members of the Scaling Up Nutrition (SUN) Movement and to the SUN Movement Secretariat, to support effective scale up of nutrition.

 Through its Nutrition Technical Assistance Mechanism (NTEAM), NI shares its expertise globally to support the scale-up of nutrition for the most vulnerable.
 We believe that knowledge, rigorously obtained and generously shared, is key to effective progress for nutrition.
-NTEAM provides timely and coordinated expert TA to countries and agencies, convenes global experts to tackle key nutrition issues, and encourages broad use of knowledge by translating technical information and research into accessible guidance, tools and resources.
+NTEAM provides timely and coordinated expert technical assistance to countries and agencies.
+We convene global experts to tackle key nutrition issues, and encourage broad use of knowledge by translating technical information and research into accessible guidance, tools and resources.